lmatthia/publisher-oa-portfolios/README.md

 * Article Processing Charge (in USD)
 * Year

-The level of completeness varies according to what I was able to find online (see here).
+The level of completeness varies according to what I was able to find online (see below).
 I will work to keep these lists updated and add to them if I come across missing information.

 ### Where did I get all these numbers from?
 Whenever available, I took the numbers from the publishers OA/APC lists.
 When such lists were not available, I manually added (or at least started to) the missing information, such as ISSNs and APCs.